-A parent/guardian is welcome to attend camping functions, as long as they have a current BSA medical form and have current Youth Protection Training.
+A parent/guardian is welcome and encouraged to attend camping functions.
+Each participant must have a current BSA AHMR forms, insurance card, and current Youth Protection Training.
 All adults will camp with the Owl Patrol, separate from the other patrols since scouts and adults do not camp together.
 Married couples may share a tent when camping with the Troop.
-Female adults participating on monthly campouts should note that most camp restroom/shower facilities are rather primitive and should plan accordingly.
+All adults participating on monthly campouts should note that most camp restroom/shower facilities are rather primitive and should plan accordingly.
 All adults camping with the Owl Patrol will participate in the weekend duty roster and are responsible for providing their own personal gear.